Sending email through Java with SSL / TLS authentication

-There are following three steps to send email using JavaMail.
+There are the following three steps to send email using JavaMail.
 They are as follows:

 // Setup mail server properties.setProperty("mail.smtp.host", host); // mail username and password properties.setProperty("mail.user", "user"); properties.setProperty("mail.password", "password$$");